bloomberg/blazingmq/docs/docs/features/subscriptions.md

 Subscriptions provide consumer applications a powerful mechanism to only receive the messages from a queue that match a specified expression.
+In essence, subscriptions allow the user to achieve topic-based message filtering and/or message routing.

 In the absence of subscriptions, a consumer attached to a queue can receive any and all messages posted on the queue, and should be in a position